FlorisDeVries/stowhaven/doc/ADVANCED_CONFIGURATION.md

 ### Telemetry & Metrics

-The client exports OpenTelemetry metrics to Application Insights:
+The client can export OpenTelemetry traces and metrics to the configured exporters.
+Local development typically uses Zipkin and/or the Aspire dashboard; production API and worker telemetry goes to Application Insights through the Azure deployment configuration.

 **Key metrics**:
 - `backup.operation.duration`: Total backup time